If You Believe (film)

-If You Believe is a 1999 American television film that aired on Lifetime Television and stars Ally Walker, Hayden Panettiere and Tom Amandes.
+If You Believe is a 1999 American television film aired on Lifetime Television.
+It stars Ally Walker, Hayden Panettiere, and Tom Amandes.
 In the film, a Scrooge-like woman is visited by her "inner child," who helps her rediscover a zest for life.
 The film is a Spring Creek Production in association with Hearst Entertainment.

-Plot
+Synopsis

 Once-successful book editor Susan Stone who would choose to go to work on Thanksgiving weekend, suddenly gets a visit from her inner child in the form of a seven-year-old girl, Suzie, whom only she can see and hear.
 The inner child who does not want to go away until Susan is happy, keeps commenting on the merits of a potential love interest and teaches her how to playfully dance in her living room.